|

 Chorlton

-Water Park is the only Local Nature Reserve which covers 16
+Water Park is the only Local Nature Reserve which covers 16 hectares

-visitors each year, catering for activities including angling,
+year, catering for activities including angling, ornithology,

-ornithology, sailing and orienteering.
+sailing and orienteering.

 It is an ideal habitat to attract a diverse range of wildlife